saysayani11/NGS_Ecoli_bl21/README.md

 # Pseudocode for Transferring Annotations

-## Define paths to the files
+## 1. Define paths to the files

 The files we will be using are the .alignment and the jsonl file from the NCBI-downloaded E coli BL21 assembly folder.
 - Define `alignment_file_path`
 - Define `jsonl_file_path`
 - Define `output_file_path`

+## 2. Function to read and parse the alignment file

 The alignment file has a unique, neat format.
 It's contents are formatted into "alignment blocks" that (typically) starts with a ">" and end with a "=".
 Headers of each alignment blocks give information about the sequence, the orientation of alignment (+/-), and the region (start, stop in basepairs) of alignment.

 Towards the end of the alignment file, (approximately line number 170791, if youre using text editor in Ubuntu 22), lists the (sub)sequences that do not have a corresponding alignment to it.
 These are of particular importance to us because this gives information on the "extras" of OSB 1 and OSB 2.
-For now, we will parse the alignment file in the following function:
+For now, we will parse the alignment file in the following function that will fetch us all the alignment blocks:

-## Function to read and parse the alignment file
 Open file at `file_path` for reading:
     For each line in file:
         If line matches `block_pattern`: